 I learned how to make baklava from the ladies in the Greek Orthodox Church where my husband, Costa and I were married.
 For years, I baked it for holidays, mainly Christmas.
 My company, Baklava by Wilma has been in business since 1993 when I shared my baklava at a little church near our home where people wanted to purchase the delicacy for personal use and gifting.
 For a number of years the baking was only for select people who approached us.
 In 2008, I joined a networking organization to further my long-time Mary Kay Cosmetics business.
 My friends in the networking organization that knew I also baked baklava encouraged me to start marketing it as well.
 Since that time the business has grown.

 It is our pleasure to provide this pastry all year.
-We’ll deliver locally in the Denver, Colorado area and will ship nationally.
+We’ll deliver locally in the San Angelo, Texas area and will ship nationally.

 Wilma and Costa